| July 28, 2019 | Dabbing

 We like the sustainably cultivated, non-GMO, federally legal hemp flower from Canna Comforts.
 Each of their diverse varietals looks, smells, tastes, and smokes just like the top-shelf cannabis strain that inspired it.
-We like to use Lifter for maximum CBD content, but you could also convert some Elektra Kief into half- or full-melt hash using the rosin method, as you would with a high-THC kief.
+We like to use Lifter (read our review OR just buy it) for maximum CBD content, but you could also convert some Elektra Kief into half- or full-melt hash using the rosin method, as you would with a high-THC kief.

 Solventless extracts are the highest quality cannabis concentrates

 Engage with your provider and ask questions about the concentrates